-The school of medicine satisfies the CMS criteria in the following ways:
+The Johns Hopkins School of Medicine satisfies the CMS regulations in the following ways:

 - We use an evidentiary review process to develop and modify appropriate use criteria.